Patient Assistance Program FAQs

 Q: How am I notified of the status of an application I submitted?

-A: All updates or decisions are sent automatically to the social worker’s email, including inquiries for more information.
+A: All updates and decisions are sent automatically to the social worker/coordinator’s email that was entered into the application, including inquiries for more information.
 We recommend adding our email to your safe senders or frequently checking your spam folder.
 Due to an extremely high number of applicants, we will NOT respond to direct inquiries regarding application status.
 However, if it is past the review window of 3-6 weeks and you feel there may be an issue, we will assist you.

 Q: What is the orientation and how do we complete it?

-A: If an application is approved, before the patient is funded, the transplant center’s administrator, manager, or director needs to attend a 10-15 minute Zoom orientation with us.
-This can NOT be completed by the Transplant Social Worker.
-To schedule, please email email@example.com.
-If your transplant center is planning to utilize this grant, we encourage you or your Transplant Administrator to reach out as soon as possible.
+A: If an application is approved, before the patient is funded, the transplant center’s administrator or director needs to attend a 10-15 minute Zoom orientation with us.
+This can NOT be completed by the Transplant Social Worker but all are welcome to attend.
+This only needs to be completed one time per organization; please email email@example.com. to confirm if your organization has completed this and/or to schedule.
+You may submit the application prior to this step being completed.

 Q: What is a vendor?

 A: The application will ask for a vendor.
 A vendor is any entity to which the patient will use these funds for.
-This can be their landlord/mortgage company, utility company, pharmacy, insurance, etc. This information is essential to understand how these funds will be used and to verify.
+This can be their landlord/mortgage company, utility company, pharmacy, insurance, etc. This information is essential to understand how these funds will be used.

 Q: Who will be receiving the funds if approved?